nllz/IRTF-HRPC/draft-research.md

 - Right to non-discrimination
 - Right to participate in cultural life, arts and science
-- Right to Freedom of Expression
+- Right to freedom of expression

 ##### Decentralization